 An ignition interlock device, or IID, is a mechanism installed in the dashboard of a motor vehicle.
 Designed for use by individuals convicted of driving under the influence (DUI), an IID measures breath-alcohol concentration and determines whether it exceeds a preprogrammed blood-alcohol concentration.
 If the measurement is over the threshold, the IID prevents the vehicle ignition from starting so the driver cannot operate the automobile.

-DUI Arrest Penalties
+DUI Arrest Penalties Depend on the State

 Each state has different DUI laws but all states consider DUI a crime.
 Penalties for a DUI conviction include fines, license suspension, probation, and jail time.
 Additional penalties may include installation of an IID in the driver’s vehicle for a temporary period.
 A professional must install the device and the driver must pay both installation and monthly rental fees, increasing the financial consequences of the DUI.